quackbarc/garyc-sketch-tweaks/README.md

     * `ctrl`-`shift`-`C` to copy the sketch canvas.
 * Hovering on sketch timestamps will show its full date and time.
 * Sketch timestamps may show dates as "Today" or "Yesterday".
-    * This can be disabled, mainly because I can't be bothered localizing those words for other time locales.
+    * This can be toggled off, mainly because localization of those words can be an issue.

 ---